 Does MeeMaken also help you push boundaries?

 ‘Definitely’, Wim says.
 ‘MeeMaken bought Eager.one in 2012, making it the first company in the MeeMaken portfolio.
 Fairly soon after, we changed our course.
 We broadened our scope to include design & construct activities.
 This meant that we also provided construction and transportation of the systems we designed.’
-With this new field of work, a new name to match the new values was needed.
+With this new field of work, a new name was needed, to match the new values.
 Since 2018, the organization has been called Eager.one.
 ‘This is what we want to be,’ says Wim.
 ‘Eager and the first.’

 ‘All these changes bring new opportunities as well as new challenges,’ Wim continues.
 ‘Now we are going out to sea ourselves to help build the wind farms.
 This enables bigger margins, but also bigger risks.
 But by constantly pushing our boundaries, we continue to develop and grow as a company.
 And with the support of MeeMaken as a holding company, we are more likely to take such risks.’

 “We aren’t just pushing boundaries in terms of how we work, we are expanding our entire field of work!”

 How do you handle developments in the market?

 ‘Developments in the sector are ongoing’, says Wim.
 ‘Our lifting structures, grippers and all other systems have to continue evolving with the times, because the products are getting bigger and heavier.
 And this is moving fast.
 In 2015, the largest foundation piles for offshore wind turbines had a diameter of 7.8 meters.
 That figure has already increased to 10 meters.
 Also, the weight of components has more than doubled in the last decade.
 Our operations have to keep pace with these changes, which means we are constantly pushing our boundaries.